kstenerud/concise-encoding/ce-structure.md

 c1 "I'm just a boring string."
 ```

-#### Resource Identifier Type
+#### Resource Identifier (Type)

-A resource identifier is a text-based (UTF-8) universally unique identifier that can be resolved by a machine.
-The most common resource identifier types are [URLs](https://tools.ietf.org/html/rfc1738), [URIs](https://tools.ietf.org/html/rfc3986), and [IRIs](https://tools.ietf.org/html/rfc3987).
-Validation of the resource ID is done according to its type.
-If unspecified by a schema or configuration, the default resource identifier type is IRI.
+A resource identifier is a text-based universally unique identifier that can be resolved by a machine.
+The most common kinds of resource identifiers are [URLs](https://tools.ietf.org/html/rfc1738), [URIs](https://tools.ietf.org/html/rfc3986), and [IRIs](https://tools.ietf.org/html/rfc3987).
+Validation of a resource ID is done according to its kind.
+If not specified by a schema, the default kind is assumed.

+Codecs **MUST** provide an **OPTION** to set the default kind of resource identifier, and the default setting **MUST** be [IRI](https://tools.ietf.org/html/rfc3987).

 **Examples (in [CTE](cte-specification.md))**: